say25/nhl-lottery-odds/README.md

 3rd - 0.0110664924107
 Not Top 3 - 0.967791617235

-### 2017 Draft And Beyond
-With the Vegas Golden Knights entering the league things got screwy, after the new odds are published for this upcoming draft I shall update the code.
+### Upcoming Drafts
 It is assumed that if (read as when *cough Seattle cough*) the the league expands further this will have to be updated again.

+It is possible the the league modifies its rules for odd distribution.

 ## Disclaimer
 All data provided by and belongs to nhl.com.
 This software was developed for non-commerical use and under the following [license](LICENSE).